ivy3h/ivy3h.github.io/index.md

 ## Teaching

-- Introduction to Dynamics and Vibration, Undergraduate Course, 2023 Spring
+- Introduction to Dynamics and Vibration (With Prof. [Shaofeng Lu](https://lushaofeng.github.io/about/); For Undergraduate Students, Spring, 2023)

 ## Miscs

 - I've been playing the Guzheng, a traditional Chinese instrument, for eight years and the guitar for two.
 Since elementary school, I've been teaching myself to paint and have created many anime-style artworks.
 - I enjoy spending time alone in a coffee shop, reading a book, or working independently.

-I also love capturing everyday moments through photography.
+# Correspondence

+Email: 202164020171@mail.scut.edu.cn, jiayihe3612@gmail.com
+Address: Guangzhou International Campus South China University of Technology, 777 Xingye Avenue East, Panyu District, Guangzhou 511442, P.R.
+China